 Unlike other popular beaches in Bali, Tegal Wangi doesn’t have any facilities yet.
 There are no public bathrooms, no kiosks, and no tourist shops.
-The closest accommodation from Tegal Wangi Beach is a five-star hotel.
+The closest accommodation to Tegal Wangi Beach is a five-star hotel.
 It is ten minutes away by car.
 Other than that, more accommodation is located around the Jimbaran area.

 How To Get To Tegal Wangi Beach

-The best way to go to Tegal Wangi beach is by renting a motorbike or a car.
+The best way to go to Tegal Wangi Beach is by renting a motorbike or a car.
 The temple above the beach provides a spacious parking lot for visitors’ vehicles.
 So parking should not be a problem.
-The rental fee for motorbikes starts from Rp50.000 for day rent.
+The rental fee for motorbikes starts from Rp60,000 for day rent.

 While for a car, the price varies depending on the type of car.
-But for a car, the rent price starts from Rp200.000 for a small car.
+But for a car, the rental price starts from Rp200.000 for a small car.
 Tourists can rent both from online rental sites or rental shops in main tourist hubs.
 From Denpasar, it takes about 30-40 minutes to travel by car depending on the traffic.